 Tokyo Dome

 Tokyo Dome is an integrated sports and lifestyle complex famous for baseball matches and music concerts.
-There’s also a shopping complex, game centre and amusement park within the area.
-There are a variety of tasty restaurants that you can browse to find the perfect place to satisfy your hunger.
-The dome is located between many stations from different train lines so it is very easily accessible.
-Be careful when there is a baseball match, the surrounding area will be flooded by baseball fans!
+There’s also a shopping complex, game centre, and amusement park within the area.
+There are many tasty restaurants to choose from, making it easy to satisfy your hunger.
+The dome is located between many stations from different train lines, making it very accessible.
+Be cautious during baseball matches as the area will be flooded with fans!

 Find out more about Tokyo Dome here on Google maps.